 Tinantia erecta (widow’s tears): Most of my favorite self-sowers thrive with plenty of sun, but this uncommon annual prefers my shadier sites.
 Widow’s tears grows anywhere from 2 to 4 feet tall, with rich green leaves and succulent stems topped with clusters of pink blooms from mid- or late summer to frost.

 Amaranthus (amaranths): These sun-loving annuals are terrific for adding height to summer and fall gardens.
 The seeds sprout readily in warm conditions and grow quickly.

 Nicotiana (flowering tobaccos): Like the amaranths, flowering tobaccos have tiny seeds that can grow into sizeable plants in just a few months.

-A brief commercial message: I still have seeds available for some of the self-sowers I mentioned here, if you’re interested.
-Click on the names to see their listings in my Etsy shop.
-I have others there too, mostly in the Annuals and Edibles category but also in Perennials and Oddities and Others.
+A brief commercial message: I have seeds available for some of the self-sowers I mentioned here, if you’re interested.
+Click on the names to see their listings in my Hayefield shop.
+I have others there too, mostly in the Annuals and Edibles category.

 Well, that’s it for my seed-focused posts—for a while, at least.
 I plan to get back to doing Garden Bloggers’ Bloom Day posts on April 15th.
-If all goes as I hope, you’ll also find an exciting new addition to the Hayefield site.
 Stay well, all, and I will see you then.